Whale Watching in the Dominican Republic [2026 Guide]

 From Samana

-Located on the northeast coast, Samaná Bay is renowned for its calm waters and diverse marine life, making it a great setting for whale watch tours during the annual migration from January to March.
+Located on the northeast side, Samaná Bay is renowned for its calm waters and diverse marine life, making it a great setting for whale watch tours during the annual migration.
 This area is ideal for family-friendly tours with knowledgeable guides.
 If you’re staying in Samana, it’ll be easy for you to meet up with your tour group.
 Some outfitters will pick you up at your hotel.
 Either way, be sure to book your tour in advance.
 Tours do sell out and with the DR being one of the top whale watching destinations in the world, you don’t want to miss your chance to get out on the water and see some whales.

 From Punta Cana

 Whale watch tours from Punta Cana are full day events.
-Tours go out to Samana Bay, stop at the island of Caya Levantado and also include a waterfall and horseback riding.
+Tours go out to Samana Bay where all the whale activity is.
+Some tours stop at the island of Caya Levantado and may include a waterfall and horseback riding.
 It’s a great way to get out of your resort and experience the DR up close.
-Which tour is better?
-The jury is still out for the 2025 season.
-Both tours operate Monday through Saturday and offer the same activities, so take your pick.

 Silver Bank Marine Sanctuary